Student research project

 Project summary

 Lipids make up 3–5% of the composition of human breast milk.
-Besides providing energy, breast milk lipids are also necessary for the infant growth and development2.
-We have recently performed the largest plasma lipidomic profiling study of mothers and infants from the Barwon Infant Study (BIS) and observed that ether lipid species were markedly elevated in infants who were breastfed compared to those who were not.
-We have also profiled breast milk samples available from BIS and several infant formulae and found that breast milk has a clearly distinct lipidome compared to infant formulae.
-In particular, breast milk has significantly higher ether lipid content compared to infant formulae.
-Ether lipids are a class of lipids with unique structural feature and are thought to have anti-oxidant, anti-inflammatory and immunomodulatory properties3.
+Besides providing energy, breast milk lipids are also necessary for the infant growth and development.
+We have recently identified that infants who are breastfed have a vastly different circulating lipidome to that of infants who are formula-fed.
+Furthermore, breast milk and infant formula have distinct lipid profiles from each other.
+In particular, breastfed infants have significantly more ether lipids than formula-fed infants, and breast milk has significantly more ether lipids than infant formula.
+Ether lipids are a class of lipids of increasing interest in early life studies, with unique structural feature and are thought to have anti-oxidant, anti-inflammatory and immunomodulatory properties.

-This project is suitable for an Honours or PhD student.
+This project is suitable for a Master or PhD student.

 Browse all postgraduate research opportunities